mg979/vim-xtabline/README.md

 This plugin tries to give you full control on the tabline:

-* buffer filtering on the base of the current CWD, or other directories
+* buffer filtering on the base of the current CWD
 * three tabline modes: (filtered) buffers, tabs, arglist
 * limit rendered buffers to the N most recently accessed (default 10)
 * persistance in sessions